-We prepared this booklet for our 10 inch roll diameter roller mills to help you install, operate and maintain your mill to the highest standard and to obtain the greatest efficiency.
+We prepared this booklet for our 12 inch SINGLE HI roller mill to help you install, operate and maintain your mill to the highest standard and to obtain the greatest efficiency.

 Every mill is thoroughly tested and inspected at the factory before shipment.
 However, it will be necessary to make minor adjustments to your mill after it has been installed to get the performance you desire.